-I love journals because they’re a book with blank pages that conjures up creative ideas and resolutions to write in them.
+Journals.
+A book with blank pages that conjures up creative ideas and resolutions to write in them.
 Too bad the majority of people fail at using them!
-It takes time and dedication for you to leverage the power of a journal.
-Why even write about journaling?
-Simple, you should record what you do, how you do it, and even who you do it with for your chosen goal.
-It could a work journal, a personal journal, a journal with beer brewing recipes, a travel journal of your adventures, or whatever YOU choose it to be.
-You have to put pen to paper.
+It takes time and dedication for you to actually leverage the power of a journal, so why write about it here?
+Why write about journaling in a Beer/Winemaking lifestyle type of blog?
+Simple, you should record what you do, how you do it, and even who you do it with for brewing, tasting, and even traveling!

 Not much changes with me when it comes to Journaling.
 Still the same after all these years.
 Camera, Moleskine, and pen. pic.twitter.com/LQY97yAfeD— Thomas Ott (@neuralmarket) August 21, 2017

 You will NEVER get better at something if you don’t measure it.
-Write about your life, your dreams, and the things that are important to you.
+That includes brewing!

-Why do I say “Invest in Journaling?”
+Why do I say “invest in Journaling?”
 Because it takes a bit of time now that will pay off later.
 Writing a journal entry can take anywhere from 5 minutes to an hour.
-It all depends on what type of entry your writing.
+It all depends on what type of entry you’re writing.
 For the most part, it takes only 5 to 10 minutes to write or post an entry.

 The benefit of journaling occurs after you’ve done it for some time.
-It happens when you have a stack of filled-out journals or a bunch of blog posts somewhere.
-The value of journaling happens when you want to look back into the past and remember the details.
+It happens when having a stack of filled-out journals or a bunch of blog posts somewhere.
+The value of journaling happens when you want to look back on the past and remember the details.